Harry Atmore: Member of Parliament

 Initially, Atmore was opposed to the rising Labour Party and was doubtful of its socialist agenda.
 He was also an admirer of Benito Mussolini due to his opposition to socialist radicals in Italy.
 As a result, Labour put considerable effort in to defeat him in 1925.
 Gradually Atmore's animosity towards Labour lessened and Labour did not stand a candidate against him after that.

 Following the 1928 election he supported Ward's new United Party form a majority and was rewarded with a position in cabinet, as Minister of Education.
 As a largely self-educated man, he had passionate concern for education and took to his new responsibilities with vigor.
 Atmore's first goal as education minister was to ensure every child in New Zealand could have the opportunity to gain a proper education to realise their own potential.
 He formed a committee to examine the existing public education system.
 The outcome was the "Atmore Report" which recommended several radical reforms including raising the age to leave school to 15, establishing intermediate schools, abolishing scholarship entry to secondary school, and widening the secondary school curriculum to also cover non University approved subjects.
+When a terminally ill Ward resigned as Prime Minister in 1930, Atmore contested the leadership of the party but was eliminated in the first round of a four-way contested caucus ballot.
+George Forbes won the Premiership.

-Atmore resigned as education minister in 1931 when cuts were proposed for his portfolio due to the worsening depression and formation of the coalition government which he was opposed to.
+Initially retained in the Forbes ministry, Atmore resigned as education minister in 1931 when cuts were proposed for his portfolio due to the worsening depression and formation of the coalition government which he was opposed to.
 However, many of his ideas were later implemented under the First Labour Government where Peter Fraser (who was a member of Atmore's Committee) was minister of education.
 Fraser's Education Amendment Act 1938 was to endorse and implement most of Atmore's recommendations.

 Atmore read and thought widely.
 He was one New Zealander who was looking for solutions to problems within the altered economic, social and political context of inter-war New Zealand.
 He believed it was important to be informed on the issues of the day including monetary reform, international rearmament and the pivotal role of the USSR in any crisis.
 Curiously, he was a social credit monetary reform sponsor and campaigned for it vigorously, blaming many of New Zealand's debt problems in the early 1930s on obligations to pay interest on its debts in London.

 On 8 August 1946 Atmore announced his intention not to stand again at the next election.
 However, only two weeks later, on 20 August, he was found dead at his home.
 He was buried at Wakapuaka Cemetery.